Mara Girls Project

-We developed a library for Mara Girls Leadership School, an extraordinary upper primary school in Talek, on the edge of the Maasai Mara National Reserve.
+We developed a comprehensive library for Mara Girls Leadership School, an extraordinary upper primary school in Talek on the edge of the Maasai Mara National Reserve, and we continue to help out with related programs and tech resources.
 In an area where few girls have the chance to stay in school, Mara Girls provides a quality education for highly motivated girls from across the region, in a boarding-school setting modeled after the circular Maasai style of family living.
 This is a life-changing opportunity for girls aged 11 to 15 to focus on education — and to grow into confident thinkers and doers, courageous future leaders, and mentors and role models for other girls.
-One of our next steps is to help the school with their new Conservation Club.
+One of our next steps is to support the students with their new Conservation Club.

-Mara Girls is a program of Basecamp Foundation Kenya.
+Mara Girls Leadership School is a program of Basecamp Foundation Kenya.

 When girls and women are educated... families, communities, and whole nations prosper.